-There were no residential fire alarms in the building, Ulven said, noting that such the structures were built before a law requiring them.
+There were no residential fire alarms in the building, Ulven said.

 The incident drew 12 fire trucks and engines to the scene.
-Portland Fire & Rescue and Hillsboro Fire & Rescue aided in the incident, as did the Beaverton Police Department.
+Portland Fire & Rescue Bureau and the Hillsboro Fire Department aided in the incident, as did the Beaverton Police Department.

 The American Red Cross is helping with sheltering those displaced by the fire.

 Investigators are working to determine the cause of the blaze.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.